Like us on facebook

 Chris rebuilt his 1st Aston DB2 cylinder head at the age of 16, he was rebuilding engines at the age of 17 (long before he qualified as an engineer), he has built a great many race, road & std DB2, MkIII, DB4, DB5, DB6 & V8 engines, a 1.5ltr Aston engine a lot of times, a lot of proprietary 16 valve road & race engines of other marques, several A, B & C series Austin engines, a few Rover V8 engines, several Bentley & Rolls Royce engines, a Delage 8 cylinder head & is still learning & understanding engines in general, Aston engines in particular.

-Chris's latest Aston DB2 racing engines (post 2015) should be able to produce around 100bhp per ltr reliably (at present the best engine with least modifactions produces 92.5 bhp per ltr with tame cams & 3 x 1.75" SU carbs on our own inlet manifold) , here is a little of the background of what makes that possible.
+Chris's latest re-manufactured (these are almost new) Aston DB2 racing engines (post 2015) should be able to produce around 100bhp per ltr reliably (at present the best engine with least modifactions produces 92.5 bhp per ltr with tame cams & 3 x 1.75" SU carbs on our own inlet manifold) , here is a little of the background of what makes that possible.

 Around 470 miles later the drive gear failed in Jack's own car, luckily this type of engine stops if the drive gear fails.